Routing

 method of theapp\admin\controller\FooController

-Additionally, starting from webman 1.4, it supports more complex default routing, such as
+Starting from version 1.4, Webman also supports more complex default routing, for example:

 app